danfinlay/metamask-blog-posts/truffle-metamask.md

 Next let's make sure we have our `testrpc` running in the background.
 Open your terminal and run the command `testrpc`.
 That's all!
 It runs on port `8545` by default, just like most Ethereum RPCs, and so does Truffle.

-####A quick note on RPCs

-Ethereum RPCs can run in a pre-authenticated mode, that allows you to perform transactions without providing any additional credentials.
-Obviously this would be a dangerous thing to do on the open web, but for local development, it's the default method that `testrpc` provides.

-When you first start `testrpc`, You get a list of initial accounts.
-These accounts start funded with a whole lot of Ether, so you can practice exchanging funds between accounts.

-When you open a normal Truffle Dapp, it takes advantage of your local authenticated rpc, and has access to its account list.
-The default Truffle dapp just uses the first account in the list.

 ####Setting up a simple Truffle Dapp

 Next, let's generate a basic Truffle dapp.
 The default result of `truffle init` is a simple example currency.